Kelly Bear C.A.R.E.S. Program

 8. Healthy living choices

-9. Perseverence and resiliency
+9. Perseverance and resiliency

 10. Refusal skills